 Show all 5 images

 A real highlight is also the Art Nouveau house Val Sinestra.
 This was built in 1912 as a spa house.
-Nowadays it houses a hotel and a restaurant – but you can still feel a touch of bygone times today.
+Nowadays it houses a hotel and a restaurant – but a touch of bygone times can still be felt today.

-For your trip to Val Sinestra, we recommend that you consult the winter sports report or the reports on hiking trails on engadin.com in advance.
+For your trip to Val Sinestra, we recommend that you first consult the winter sports report or the reports on hiking trails on engadin.com).